Skip to main content

 The following are some answers, as well as information, to the most asked questions about our program:

-PLEASE NOTE (this is only for approved and paid electives): Cancellations made 60 days prior to the start of any approved and paid elective will result in a 25% administrative fee deducted from the pro-rated tuition paid via Flywire.
+PLEASE NOTE (this is only for approved and paid electives): Cancellations made 60 days prior to the start of any approved and paid clinical elective will result in a 25% administrative fee deducted from the pro-rated tuition paid via Flywire.
 Therefore, reimbursement will only be for 75% of the paid pro-rated tuition.
-Cancellations made 30 days prior to the start of any approved and paid elective will result in a 50% administrative fee deducted from the pro-rated tuition paid via Flywire.
+Cancellations made 30 days prior to the start of any approved and paid clinical elective will result in a 50% administrative fee deducted from the pro-rated tuition paid via Flywire.
 Therefore, reimbursement will only be for 50% of the paid pro-rated tuition.
 Reimbursements take up to a month to receive back to the payment platform originally paid via Flywire.

 6. Your completed and signed AAMC Immunization form will need to be submitted with your application.
 Any vaccine series currently in process can be worked on after you apply, please just include a note on the form to clarify any situations of incomplete records.
 You can find additional information on the "information for required immunizations" listed in additional resources.
 Frequently asked questions regarding immunizations can be found on the AAMC website at: https://www.aamc.org/media/23446/download?attachment.